2018 Theme: Pandora’s Box

 This year’s theme is a week long exploration of Story Telling, Art and Dance built loosely around the Myth of Pandora and her Magical Box.
 Children will use their creativity, imagination and self-expression to create a modern day version of a century old Myth.
 Together we will explore childhood emotions and foibles to tell our stories with dance, movement, masks and puppetry.

 On Friday (August 3) the campers will put on a great show for their parents, siblings, friends and neighbors — highlighting what they’ve learned and created.
-A slide show from last year’s Friday show is posted above.
+A slide show from last year’s Friday show is posted below.

 This fun and creative program is led by our wonderful Camp Directors Cathy Haight (art), Sarah Tucker (drama) and Anna Pederson (movement).
 Please read their biographies below!

 DANCE INSTRUCTOR, ANNA PEDERSON Anna began dancing at the age of 3 in Exeter, CA where she studied in ballet, tap and jazz.
 Since moving to Port Angeles, WA in 2011 she has choreographed 7 musicals such as White Christmas, Titanic, A Chorus Line, Guys and Dolls and Forbidden Broadway for many of the theaters and performing arts groups on the Peninsula.
 She has taught for Hamilton Elementary Arts Club, the Olympic Peninsula YMCA Summer Youth Programs and has been a long-time instructor for the Juan de Fuca Discovery Arts Camp.
 She has also offered a variety of adult and child dance classes and private lessons in the community.
 She has taught for Forte’ After School Clubs where she designed a Creative Dance curriculum that will take students through each element of dance.
 Anna has a passion for introducing the beauty of movement to dancers of all ages and artistic backgrounds.